attilammagyar/ai-cat/README.md

          `ai-cat.py` conversation in Markdown.

-       * `2` and everything else means that an error occurred, check the standard error channel for the details.
+       * `2` and everything else means that an error occurred, check the standard error for the details.

 Dependencies
 ------------